Stuycs-K/p03-final-10f-maie/DEVLOG-Emily.md

 Added code to write to a file that holds the chat log.
 Worked on readme.
 (40 mins)

 ### 2026-01-15 - Finishing touches
 Edited print statements to align with chat program.
-Debgugging, etc
+Debgugging and editing chat log.
+(1 hr)

-### 2026-01-16 -
+### 2026-01-16 - Final project complete

-### 2024-01-03 - Brief description
-Expanded description including how much time was spent on task.
+Final changes and debugging to code.
+Recorded video and udpated final readme.
+(3 hrs)